DICKINSON HISTORICAL SOCIETY

 ARTICLE X – Amendments

 Any of these By Laws may be altered, amended, or repealed and new By Laws may be adopted at any meeting of the Board of Directors provided that (1) such desired action has been initiated by motion to consider an amendment or repeal of the By Laws and seconded in accordance with established rules of order at a previous meeting of the Board, and; (2) that said motion has been distributed to all Directors at least ten (10) days prior to the meeting during which the action is to be taken.
-The By Laws may only be amended or repealed by a majority vote of the (delete the word “entire”) Board (Add the word “present”).
+The By Laws may only be amended or repealed by a majority vote of the Board present.

 Page 4 Rev. 2020